Raw Goat's Milk (GOAT) Shares are FULL! Contact us for Waiting List

 $35.00 Initial one time fee to buy your share (includes a ranch tour, contracts, boarding agreements,certificate and half gallon glass bottle use)

 Plus your monthly boarding dues* to help feed and care for the dairy herds:

 $60.00 per month per full share (approx 1 gallon* of milk per week)

 $35.00 per month per half share (approx 1/2 gallon* of milk per week)

-Pet/Craft Milk, and labeled as such.. price as follows:
+Pet/Craft Milk, Frozen, Dated, and Labeled as such.. price as follows:

 $5.00 per quart with a four quart minimum.
 (No contract, or boarding agreements required, as sale for pet/craft milk is allowable by law.)